Gordini Project - Fitting the HA1 5 Speed Gearbox

 The 5 speed gearbox still needed to be adapted to take the Renault 4 umbrella style gearchange rather than the original floor mounted change.
 This is easily done by swapping the top covers over and adding some gear selector parts from the 5 speed gearbox to the 4 speed box top cover (the part that needs to be swapped over is circled in the photo.
 It's shorter than the R4 part).

-Reverse gear shares the same plane as 5th, and the inhibitor spring feels too firm for the R4 brolley change, though it feels no firmer than the R5 spring.
-I'll probably fit another spring later on.
+Reverse gear shares the same plane as 5th, and the inhibitor spring feels too firm for the R4 umbrella gear lever, though it feels no firmer than the R5 spring.
+Some balance is possible by tuning the spring between the gear lever and the inner wing.